Partly Cloudy with a High Near 20

 Sunday

-A slight chance of snow showers.
-Mostly cloudy, with a low around 10.
-Breezy.
+A slight chance of snow.
+Mostly cloudy, with a high near 31.

 Advertisement - Story continues below...